Note: If you’re not familiar with rapper and producer M.Sayyid, please read the previous post I wrote about him, here.

 One of my favorite moments on this mixtape is on “Result (CX Kidtronix contributes production).”
 Sayyid invokes channel surfing, but it’s more like quantum leaping, “drop a TV, switch, Horus is creeping, switch, bitches bikinis, switch, riots in D.C., switch, cooking is easy, twitch, shaking completely flip….”
 I’ve rewinded that section mad times.
 I think he’s referring to “Horus,” the falcon-headed Egyptian god.
 Living Pharaohs were considered to be Horus.
 In death, they became Osiris, god of the underworld.
 On the album cover, instead of being wrapped in bandages like a Pharaoh and made to live the best parts of his life on a loop, Sayyid’s torso looks like its preserved in cellophane.

 Ladd produced “Magic Wand,” a jam that has Sayyid somberly singing, but it’s hopeful, lofty, and naïve, as if he’s morning over a ruptured innocence that can be mended.
 Sayyid put himself out there.
 That was the track that made me nod, “ok.”
 Tape 1’s various collaborators are gradient shades of the albums tonal modes.
 Jon Saguez’s “Crank Instra” instrumental muses and jabs.
-“99%” is rapper and singer Haji’s own cut.
-Her silky vocals twirl through Sayyid’s soundscape, altering from singing to rapping, stretching and contracting her cadence.
+“99%” has rapper and singer Haji performing Sayyid’s lyrics and cadences.
+Her silky vocals twirl through Sayyid’s soundscape, altering from singing to rapping, stretching and contracting syllables.
 It’s obvious that her and Sayyid are musically related.
 “We’re Adding Up” featuring Hprizm aka High Priest is an unofficial Airborn Audio track.
 The beat sounds like somebody’s fist pounding on a piano’s low-end.
 It’s what happens when you’re “praying in confusion.”
 They got competitive on this joint.
 HP slithers out the gate and coils into “let my patterns go like hollow inside of a calico barrel not jamming standing up when others were falling back….”
 Separating himself from sheeple, he references the Five Percenter theory that 85% of the population are “basic,” %5 are “woke.”
 The 10% may be our corporate overlords, but these cats keep their fist in the air.

 Listen to the album below.